Trading Using Multiple Time Frames

 Why Develop a Multiple Time Frame Trading Strategy?

 The reason to develop a multiple time frame trading strategy is simple: better entries/exits.
-You may be right in the middle of a falling wedge on the 120, but completely clueless to the big picture while you’re playing a downtrend on the 5.
-If you knew the break to the north side of the 120 wedge was coming, you could time a short exit or long entry to a “T.” If you stick with just the 5, you may be tempted to hold or even add on the pop thinking it will come right back down.
-Foolish to not look if you ask me.
+You may be right in the middle of a falling wedge on the daily, but completely clueless to the big picture while you’re playing a bear flag breakdown on the 5.
+If you knew the break to the upside of the daily wedge was potential, you may avoid that downside trade next time, or even consider it for upside.

 As you can see by the chart above, the trend lines I’ve drawn on the hourly line up well with the corresponding candle bodies.
 Once I convert the same chart data and trend lines to a 5 min chart, the candles don’t line up so well.
 That’s ok.
 They likely won’t.
 Your trend lines are lined up with the open and close of the HOURLY candles, not the 5 min.
 However, as price action nears your trend lines, you will know selling or buying pressure will be present at those levels, and can determine whether an exit or entry is appropriate.